mikecroucher/awesome-MATLAB/README.md

 ## 3rd Party Commercial Toolboxes
 *High quality commercial toolboxes from organisations other than MathWorks*

+* [FEM Operations Toolbox](https://www.andata.at/en/fem-operations-toolbox.html)  - From ANDATA.
+The FEM Operations Toolbox provides functions for the evaluation and analysis of the results of numerical simulations created with the finite element method (FEM).
 * [Multiprecision Toolbox for MATLAB](http://www.advanpix.com/) - This toolbox equips MATLAB with a new multiple precision floating-point numeric type and an extensive set of mathematical functions that are capable of computations with arbitrary precision.
 * [MOSEK Optimization Tools](https://www.mosek.com) - The [MOSEK tools](https://mosek.com/resources/downloads) provide access to the powerful MOSEK optimization solvers from inside the MATLAB environment either by a classical [Toolobx](http://docs.mosek.com/7.1/tools/index.html) or by the modern object-oriented API [Fusion](http://docs.mosek.com/7.1/matlabfusion/index.html).
 * [FEATool Multiphysics](http://www.precisesimulation.com) - Finite Element FEM Simulation toolbox for Matlab and Octave featuring an easy to use GUI, integrated CAD, geometry, grid generation, solvers, and postprocessing functionality.